portlandcodeschool/jsi/_drafts/testing/testing1.md

 Behavior-Driven Development grew out of TDD.
 As you might expect from the name, it emphasizes the behavior of the code being tested.
 This demands that the focus of your tests be on the results that you get rather than how those results are obtained--if I'm using BDD to test `Array.map`, I only want to know that the returned array was generated with the callback function I passed in, not whether a `forEach` or a `for` loop was used.
 Check out [this post](http://programmers.stackexchange.com/questions/135218/what-is-the-difference-between-writing-test-cases-for-bdd-and-tdd) for more discussion.

+In both TDD and BDD, readability of tests is very important--tests should be human-readable enough to hand them to a client, according to some.

 Like tabs vs. spaces or text editors, the important thing is that you use what works for you.
 Check out TDD and BDD and find out why they're useful, then use what works.

+###Writing Tests with Chai

+First, translate your Mocha tests from the Node Assert library to Chai's Expect library and ensure they still work.
+Next, write some Chai tests for more Array methods.
+This time, try more complicated methods: `map`, `forEach`, and `filter`.
+Once you've got your tests passing, it's time to go back to `fakeArray` and start implementing those functions.
+When you're happy with both your tests and your functions, pass them around to other people to see if you can come up with cases that cause tests to fail, or cases that should cause tests to fail and don't.